Nothing Lasts Forever

 A lot of people tend to ask me about the one on my neck.
 It says “Nothing Lasts Forever” and it is applicable to everything in life, especially the world of fitness.
 Another way of putting it is, “If you don’t use it, you lose it.”
 That was too long to fit across my neck though.

-Sometimes people misinterpret my “Nothing Lasts Forever” tattoo as a pessimistic or cynical statement but it is actually the opposite.
-It is a celebration of the present moment and a tribute to the beauty of the temporary nature of existence.
-I often joke that the tattoo is my homage to irony as well.
+Sometimes people misinterpret my “Nothing Lasts Forever” tattoo as a pessimistic or cynical statement, but it is actually the opposite.
+The tattoo is a celebration of the present moment and a tribute to the beauty of the temporary nature of existence.
+I often joke that it’s also an homage to irony, as tattoos themselves tend to last a while.

 There is no finish line in fitness.
 It is an ongoing journey that must constantly be approached with modesty and an open mind.
 To paraphrase from Shunryu Suzuki, one of the great Zen masters of the 20th century, “In the mind of the beginner, there are many possibilities; in the mind of the expert, there are few.”